 Depending on genetics and life-style factors, some people may require more vitamin C than the average healthy adult to prevent the disruption of important biochemical reactions.
-The elderly, alcohol consumers, diabetics and smokers, for example,tend to be low in vitamin C. In their report, Gaby and Singh offer the following evidence of this relationship.8
+The elderly, alcohol

 The elderly.
-Elderly people are known to be lacking in vitamin C,primarily because their diet is poor.
+Elderly people are known to be lacking in vitamin C, primarily because their diet is poor.
 In a 1978 study, elderly people had only half the level of ascorbic acid in their blood plasma as did younger subjects.
 How much vitamin C do they need to make up for this deficit?
-According to two studies, men and women over age65 need daily doses of 150 mg and 75 to 80 mg, respectively, to maintain a plasma level of1.0 mg/dl.
+According to two studies, men and women over age 65 need daily doses of 150 mg and 75 to 80 mg, respectively, to maintain a plasma level of 1.0 mg/dl.

 Alcohol consumers.
 Many chronic drinkers lack an adequate level of vitamin C because they tend to eat poorly, according to Gaby and Singh.
-Research also shows that a large intake of alcohol can depress the concentration of ascorbic acid in plasma and increase urinary excretion of vitamin C. Therefore, one study suggests that doses of vitamin C - at 500 to 1,000 mg per day can aid in the treatment of alcoholism.
+Research also shows that a large intake of alcohol can depress the concentration of ascorbic acid in plasma and increase urinary excretion of vitamin C. Therefore, one study suggests that doses of vitamin C - at 500 to 1,000 mg per day - can aid in the treatment of alcoholism.